mac-a-r0ni/liveslak/README.txt

 == Extending the size of an existing container file ==

 The 'isocomp.sh' script is able to extend your encrypted containers if you are running out of space on their enclosed filesystems.
 It does this by appending random bytes to the end of the file, unlocking and mounting the filesystem inside, and then resizing that filesystem so it grows to the new size of the container.
-Note that only containers with an internal ''ext4'' filesystem are supported.

 === makemod ===